dshulyak/hotstuff2/README.md

 TODO:
 - [ ] coverage
-  single and multi instances unit tests that ensure that consensus makes progress exactly as i expect it too.
+  single and multi instances unit tests so that consensus makes progress exactly as i expect it too.
 - [ ] proptests
   completely random messages.